-The other day, I had family come over for a nice visit.
-My Aunt Cecilia, and two of my cousins, Susan and Kathleen and their children were able to visit with us for the day near the pool on a very beautiful summer afternoon.
-Between the distractions of the children, ages 2 to 8, and a drowned mouse, (please don't ask) we had some interesting conversations about my own family history.
-I know much more about my mother's side of the family than I do of my father's, so I particularly enjoyed listening to the stories my aunt had to tell.
+The other day, I had family come over for a pleasant visit.
+My Aunt Cecilia and two of my cousins, Susan and Kathleen, and their children were able to visit with us for the day near the pool on a beautiful summer afternoon.
+Between the distractions of the children, ages 2 to 8, and a drowned mouse (please don't ask), we had some interesting conversations about my family history.
+I know much more about my mother's side of the family than I do about my father's, so I particularly enjoyed listening to the stories my aunt had to tell.
 My Aunt Cecilia is my father's sister, and she had been to the east coast many times, and between her visits with her aunts and uncles, and my late grandmother's recollections, she had many stories to tell.
-The visit was a memorable one for me, and I had the need to write some of this history down so as not to forget it.
-It's part of my own American family history, and being that it is the 4th of July, I think it is a most appropriate day to share this with you.
+The visit was a memorable one for me, and I needed to write some of this history down not to forget it.
+It's part of my American family history, and being that it is the 4th of July, I think it is the most appropriate day to share this with you.

 First of all, I am an American.
-I was born in California, 45 years ago in a fairly small coastal town of Santa Cruz, California.
-Santa Cruz is primarily known for it's Redwood trees and beautiful beaches.
-Santa Cruz is a desirable place to live--not just because of the ocean, but it's known for it's lifestyle, and easy way of living.
-(More about Santa Cruz: http://www.cityofsantacruz.com/) My grandparents liked Santa Cruz as well.
-They enjoyed visiting during their summer vacations, and the spent their days at the beach, away from the valley weather of home.
-They eventually decided to retire and move there in the early 1950's.
-My grandfather had sold the ranch in Winton, California, and at the age of 50 decided it was time to rest ocean side-the American dream.
-Not too shabby for two immigrants from the Azores, traveling in the "steerage" area for weeks, bound for America.
+I was born in California 54 years ago in a fairly small coastal town of Santa Cruz, California.
+Santa Cruz is primarily known for its Redwood trees and beautiful beaches.
+Santa Cruz is a desirable place to live--not just because of the ocean, but it's known for its lifestyle and easy way of living.
+(More about Santa Cruz: http://www.cityofsantacruz.com/).
+My grandparents liked Santa Cruz as well.
+They enjoyed visiting during their summer vacations and spent their days at the beach, away from the hot valley weather of home.
+They eventually decided to retire and move there in the early 1950s.
+My grandfather had sold the ranch in Winton, California, and at the age of 50, decided it was time to rest near the ocean and live the American dream.
+Not too shabby of a feat for two immigrants from the Azores, traveling in the "steerage" area for weeks, bound for America.

-My grandmother, Rosa Lima was the eldest girl of 12 children.
+My grandmother, Rosa Lima, was the eldest girl of 12 children.
 She was born in the Azores, Terceira, in the village of Agualva.
-Her mother depended on her to help care for her younger siblings, and her days were always filled with a never ending list of chores, and as I lovingly remember her say, "endless changing and cleaning of diapers."
-During the precious moments she did have for to herself, she would retreat to the attic area of her rock walled home into a crawl space so she could read her "novelas" (romance novels)and magazines in peace and quiet.
-Her cousins thought of her as a quiet type, who was somewhat of a dreamer.
+Her mother depended on her to help care for her younger siblings, and her days seemed filled with a never-ending list of chores, and as I lovingly remember her say, "endless changing and cleaning of diapers."
+During the precious moments she did have for herself, she would retreat to the attic area of her rock-walled home into a crawl space so she could read her "novelas" (romance novels)and magazines in peace.
+Her cousins thought of her as a quiet type who was somewhat of a dreamer.
 Like many teenagers her age, she had visions of going to America one day.
 She heard stories and read magazine articles of life in America, and it all seemed so exciting and different.

 Rosa's father, my great-grandfather, Joao, (John) was to make the same trip with another older brother six months later.
-Manuel had written home to say that he had found a good job in a factory that made copper pans.
+Manuel had written home to say that he had found an excellent job in a factory that made copper pans.
 Rosa's mother, my great-grandmother, Maria, urged her husband Joao to meet their son there.

 My great-grandmother Maria was the driving force to take her family to America.
 She was known as a very strong-willed and courageous woman.
-My great-grandmother wanted a better life for her children, away from the hard life, and hardships of the time.
+My great-grandmother wanted a better life for her children, away from the hard life and hardships of the time.
 The island was experiencing awful weather, and sickness was plaguing the island.
 By the great urgency of his wife, my great-grandfather half heartily took the trip with his other son, Joao.
 They crossed the Atlantic and reached the east coast during a cold winter.
-My great-grandmother, Maria immediately begun to make preperations to meet them there later.
-It was soon discovered that she was expecting another child, but that did not hinder her from planning her trip at the least, in fact it made her more determined to have this child born in America.
+My great-grandmother, Maria, immediately begun to make preparations to meet them there later.
+She was also expecting another child, but that did not hinder her from planning her trip; instead, it made her even more determined to have this child born in America.

 It was cold, and it was a bitter winter in Massachusetts.
 It was the first time my great-grandfather had seen snow!
 Being older, my grandfather felt out of place in this new country.
-He was an island person, he had land and cattle in the Azores.
-He had grown his own food on the land.
-There in Massachusetts there were only factories, no land to work on, life was busy, life was confusing..it was not what he was accustomed to.
-His son, Joao, however found a job working side by side with his brother Manuel, but it had been months, and my grandfather had yet to find a job.
-Out of desperation, he wrote a letter to his wife, that went something like this:
+He was an island person who had land and cattle in the Azores.
+There were only factories in Massachusetts, no land to work on, and life there seemed busy and was confusing!
+He did not feel comfortable with this city life.
+His son, Joao, had an easier time adjusting.
+Finally, he found a job working side by side with his brother Manuel.
+However, my great-grandfather was frustrated.
+After months of searching, he was unable to find a job.
+Finally, out of desperation, he wrote a letter to his wife that went something like this:

-The letter arrived to my grandmother's house one winter's day.
+The letter arrived at my grandmother's house one winter's day.
 Rosa and her siblings all rushed around her as she excitedly opened the letter.
-Everyone was happy, and excited, but not more than my great-grandmother.
+Everyone was happy and excited, but not more than my great-grandmother.
 She happily read the letter out loud to her children.
-As the words of her husband were read, the smile on her lips quickly faded.
-Upon finishing reading the letter, she immediately held it over her head, and ripped it into pieces in front of her children, and sternly told them all:
+However, as she read her husband’s words, the smile on her lips quickly faded, and upon finishing reading the letter, she immediately held it over her head and ripped it into pieces in front of her children, and sternly told them all:

 "We NEVER received this letter!"

 She told her children that they would never speak of this letter, and they were to leave for America as planned at the end of the month.
 They were bound to America--no matter what the circumstances were.
-The letter, as far as she was concerned got "lost" in the mail, and that was that.
+As far as she was concerned, the letter got "lost" in the mail, which was that.
 End of story!

-Yes, my great-grandfather was a bit surprised to see his pregnant wife and children there waiting at the dock the day of their arrival.
-The letter he wrote never arrived.
+Yes, my great-grandfather was a bit surprised to see his pregnant wife and children there waiting at the dock on the day of their arrival.
+The letter he wrote had never arrived.

-My great-grandparents, with much work, and sacrifice eventually settled in a nice little town in Massachusetts called Taunton.
-My grandmother got a factory job at a thread factory, and at a social gathering, she eventually met her one and only true love, John, my blue eyed grandfather.
-My grandfather had traveled over the Atlantic from his native Terceira that same year.
-They had known of each other previously on the island.
-My grandfather had visions of life in California.
-They were married and made their life there, working hard, digging ditches, doing any farm work they could find, pinching pennies, sacraficing and living without many luxuries, to eventually owning a ranch, and raising their four children: my Uncle John, my dad, Joe, and my two Aunts, Cecilia and Addie.
+My great-grandparents, with much work, and sacrifice eventually settled in a lovely little town in Massachusetts called Taunton.
+My grandmother found a factory job at a thread factory.
+At a social gathering, she became reacquainted with a friend of one of her brothers.
+This blue-eyed friend would eventually be my grandfather, Joao Costa, aka "John.”
+My grandfather had traveled over the Atlantic from his native Terceira that same year, and with him, he brought his visions of life in California.
+At that time, there were many opportunities there, primarily in the farm and dairy industry.
+My grandparents were soon married and made their life there, working hard, digging ditches, and doing any farm work they could find.
+They pinched pennies, and made necessary sacrifices, often living without many simple luxuries, to eventually owning a ranch, and raising their four children: my Uncle John, my dad, Joe, and my two Aunts, Cecilia and Addie.

 It's hard to think that a letter could have changed it all.
-Thank you great-grandmother Maria for ripping that letter.
-I owe you.
-(How my parents met---that is another story.)
-I'm proud to be an American, but most importantly I'm proud of my Portuguese American heritage.
+Thank you, great-grandmother Maria, for ripping that letter.
+I owe you, as well as my children and their children.
+I'm proud to be an American, but most importantly, I'm proud of my Portuguese American heritage.
 God bless America--may this country always be known as a place that welcomes all who have a dream of greatness!

 Wow!!
 What a treasure to know so much of your family history!!
 And it's people like your great grandparents that make this country great!!
 They worked hard and made a good life for their children and did not expect to be handed royalties on a silver platter like so many do today when they bring their families to America to live!!!
 What a fantastic family history you have!!!